-- 1) Increasing access to fertility awareness information leads to increases in family planning use.
+1) Increasing access to fertility awareness information leads to increases in family planning use.
 Fertility awareness covers a range of key information, including how specific family planning methods work, how they affect fertility, and how to use them; and it can create the basis for understanding communication about and correctly using family planning.
-FACT is developing and testing this hypothesis based on state-of-the-art social and behavior change communication (SBCC) theory and practice to assess their effect at the individual, couple, family, and community levels. - 2) Increasing access to fertility awareness-based methods has an impact on overall contraceptive use.
+FACT is developing and testing this hypothesis based on state-of-the-art social and behavior change communication (SBCC) theory and practice to assess their effect at the individual, couple, family, and community levels.

+2) Increasing access to fertility awareness-based methods has an impact on overall contraceptive use.
 Following the successes of the AWARENESS and FAM Projects that successfully proved that increasing access to fertility-based methods like SDM, LAM and the Two-Day Method led to an increase in overall contraceptive use, the Institute for Reproductive Health intends to test this hypothesis by exploring more cost- effective interventions to increasing access to FAM, including group teaching approaches.

 The FACT Project includes an activity called the Responsible, Engaged and Loving (REAL) Fathers Initiative, a mentoring program for young fathers and a community-level series of posters that use emotion- based messages to catalyze diffusion of reflection on inequitable gender norms and domestic violence.
+The intervention was found to be effective at pilot stage and is now being replicated in other regions of Uganda to test a sustainable model of scale-up through integration with economic strengthening and child care and development programming and to determine its effect on harsh punishment of children, intimate partner violence, and use of family planning.

-Website: http://irh.org/projects/fact\project/
+Website: http://irh.org/projects/fact_project/